jonmaz4410/colorMapping/README.md

 To run, enter FROM CLI >> ros2 run colorMapping color_mapping OR
                        >> ros2 run colorMapping extrinsic_calibration

 The new pointcloud is published to the ZED optical frame.
-Consider experimenting with changing this frame to the new lidar_0 frame that was created by another team member.
+Consider experimenting with changing this frame to the new lidar_0 frame that was created by another team member or another frame for proper sensor fusion.
 My approach is a temporary solution.

 Be very careful when messing with the QoS Profiles or if you change the QoS profile of subscribers or publishers.
 Since I am using ApproximateTimeSynchronizer(), if the QoS profiles do not match up, the subscriptions will never occur and will not give you an error code as to why.
-Verify the code works and save an older version for troubleshooting.
+They just won't run.
+Consider having a secondary version of code that does not use approximateTimeSynchronizer() or TimeSynchronizer() and uses the a regular subscriber for troubleshooting.

-Currently, the subscribers are meant to filter out messages whose timestamps are not within .08 seconds.
-This can be changed experimentally.
-In the future, consider implementing the ZED SDK features for sensor fusion with external lidar.
-Visit <a>https://www.stereolabs.com/docs/ros2/</a> for more info
+Currently, the subscribers are meant to filter out messages whose timestamps are not within .08 seconds of each other.
+This can be changed experimentally. <b>In the future, consider implementing the ZED SDK features for sensor fusion with external lidar.
+Visit <a>https://www.stereolabs.com/docs/sensors/time-synchronization/</a> for more info </b>

 In addition, extrinsic calibration still needs to be performed.
 See comments inside extrinsic_calibration.py for more details.